Packing and luggage

 Don’t forget to back up your computer when travelling!
 The Western Digital My Passport 1TB Hard Drive is nice and small but robust enough for travelling.

 Although I’m a huge fan of paperbacks and read them in favour of ebooks at home, the Kindle Paperwhite is most definitely one of the most brilliant traveller gifts.
 Gone are the days when you had to rely on the hostel’s book swap, and now you can have every book at your whim.
 Any traveller will thank you for it.

-Steve and I both have an unlocked iPhone 6 Plus, which we use for taking photos, staying in touch, using the internet, directions and using the personal hotspot for our laptops when we don’t have the internet.
+I have an iPhone X and Steve has an 8 Plus, which we use for taking photos, staying in touch, using the internet, directions and using the personal hotspot for our laptops when we don’t have the internet.
 We’re both on Three Mobile, so we use Feel at Home wherever we can, but otherwise we buy a local SIM card.

 This is the ultimate hipster travel luxury – the ability to make a perfect cup of coffee while on the move.
 It’s not too heavy and is really easy to use, rivalling anything you could buy in a shop.
 Add a hand-held grinder, and your favourite traveller will be able to grind their own beans wherever they are in the world.

 Steve and I love playing games while travelling.
 They’re a great way to meet new people or pass time while waiting for buses and whatnot.
 Some of our favourites are Jungle Speed, Bananagrams and Backpacker.